Skip to content

 In addition to information about this website, there is:

-• Summary report (content provided by AIHW): A comprehensive national summary report provides an overview of the key statistics and summarises the latest information on how Indigenous Australians are faring, drawing from the HPF performance measures
+• Summary report (content provided by AIHW): A comprehensive national summary report provides an overview of the key statistics and summarises the latest information on how First Nations people are faring, drawing from the HPF performance measures

 Explore measures